Sieep-Coding/sieep-coding.github.io/src/pages/posts/cowboy-bebop-ep1-to-ep4.md

 ### Episode 2: Stray Dog Strut

 This one starts to flesh out the crew dynamic, and it’s brilliant.
 Bringing [Ein](https://en.wikipedia.org/wiki/Ein_(Cowboy_Bebop)) into the mix adds this weird, grounded levity to the show.
-It’s a fun caper, but it still maintains that "hard-luck" energy I love.
+It’s a fun caper, but it still maintains that "hard-luck" energ Back to posy I love.
 You can see how the series balances the high-octane action with just enough melancholy to keep you hooked.

 The plot itself is wonderfully chaotic.
 Spike and Jet are chasing a bounty tied to a stolen briefcase while a bunch of different criminal groups are chasing the exact same target.
 Everyone thinks the briefcase contains something incredibly valuable, and the episode turns into a giant game of keep-away across the city.